Last updated November 2021

 |Medium to deep chemical peels||++||++++||++||+++||+++ or more for deeper peels||Similar to Portrait plasma, but cheaper|

-Although there have been many advances in the treatment of acne scarring, it remains a difficult skin concern to correct.
-In most cases, an improvement is achieved, but due to the nature of the problem (scarring), it is not possible to completely remove scarring in most cases.
+Although there have been many advances in how to treat scars, it remains a difficult skin concern to correct.
+In most cases, an improvement is achieved, but due to the nature of the problem, it is not possible to completely remove scars in most cases.

-Most of the treatments described require multiple treatments to achieve the best result.
+Most of the treatments described require multiple sessions to achieve the best result.
 Each treatment stimulates remodelling of the skin’s collagen, and to get the best results.
 As a general rule, we allow 2 months as a minimum period between treatments.
-This time interval between treatments is a balance between the time required for new collagen to form and the patient’s desires to achieve results quickly.
+This time interval in-between is a balance between the time required for new collagen to form and the patient’s desire to achieve results quickly.
 New collagen formation can occur for up to 1 year post treatment, but patients are usually reluctant to wait a full year prior to deciding to retreat.

-Why choose Victorian Cosmetic Institute for acne scarring treatments?
+Why choose Victorian Cosmetic Institute for acne scar treatment?

-There are many factors when deciding what treatment to use when treating acne scarring.
-Our doctors are highly experienced in the treatment of acne scarring, and will be able to help you decide which treatment best suits you and your skin condition/type.
+There are many factors when deciding on the best scar treatment options.
+Our doctors, nurses and skin therapists are highly experienced in treating light to deep acne scars, and will be able to help you decide which effective treatment suits you and your skin condition/type best.